-Join Sheeri Cabral for an in-depth discussion in this video What is the CONNECT storage engine?, part of Understanding MariaDB for MySQL Users.
+Join Sheeri Cabral for an in-depth discussion in this video What is the CONNECT storage engine?, part of MariaDB for MySQL Users.

 The Connect Storage Engine was built to replicate the functionality of federated or federated x in MySQL.
 Those storage engines allowed connecting to a remote database however, they were very limited and only allowed you to connect to a remote MySQL database.
 Maria DB's connect storage engine, allows you to connect to many different types of databases.
 It also allows you to connect to data stored in files.
 Like in SQLA data base tech space files and configuration files.